 Reflect on your experience and knowledge

 A set of tasks, based on the principles and elements of the model provide the detail that demonstrate the links between theory and practice, and can be used by communication professionals to assess their own progress.
-These tasks are available in the free career evaluator™ mobile app we have developed.
+These tasks are available in the free career evaluator™ self-assessment we have developed.

 The app is pretty straightforward, and because it is a self-assessment it will tell you only what you think you can do.
 It doesn’t test your actual competencies.
 As with any assessment, the more honest your responses, the more valuable the information you will get from it.

 The app can help you to:

 - Identify your strengths and gaps in knowledge and skills in each area of competence